fommil/fpmortals/manuscript/under-review.md

 The `act` method is slightly more complex, so we'll split it into two parts for clarity: detection of when an action needs to be taken, followed by taking action.
+This simplification means that we can only perform one action per invocation, but that is reasonable because we can control the invocations and may choose to re-run `act` until no further action is taken.

-We write the scenario detectors as extractors for `WorldView`.
+We write the scenario detectors as extractors for `WorldView`, which is nothing more than an expressive way of writing `if` / `else` conditions.

 We need to add agents to the farm if there is a backlog of work, we have no agents, we have no nodes alive, and there are no pending